forseti-security/forseti-security/CONTRIBUTING.md

     [Instructions to run the tests.]

-7. Commit your changes and push the commits to your development branch.
+7. Commit your changes and push them to your development branch.

     ```
     $ git push origin <my_development_branch>